 Once a product candidate is identified for development, it enters the pre-clinical testing stage.
 Pre-clinical studies include laboratory evaluations of drug chemistry, formulation and stability, as well as studies to evaluate toxicity in animals, which must be conducted in accordance with GLP requirements.
 The results of the pre-clinical studies, together with manufacturing information and analytical data, are submitted to the FDA as part of an IND.
 The IND automatically becomes effective 30 days after receipt by the FDA, unless the FDA, within the 30-day time period, raises concerns or questions about the conduct of the clinical trial, including concerns that human research subjects will be exposed to unreasonable health risks.
 In such a case, the IND sponsor and the FDA must resolve any outstanding concerns before the clinical trial can begin.
-Submission of an IND may result in the FDA not allowing clinical trials to commence or not allowing clinical trials to commence on the terms originally specified in the IND.
-A separate submission to an existing IND must also be made for each successive clinical trial conducted during product development, and the FDA must grant permission, either explicitly or implicitly by not objecting, before each clinical trial can begin.
+Submission of an IND may result in the FDA not allowing clinical trials to commence or not allowing clinical trials to conducted during product development, and the FDA must grant permission, either explicitly or implicitly by not objecting, before each clinical trial can begin.